Taxes are complicated, especially in the cannabis industry.

 Cover your bases for tax compliance

 Collecting taxes correctly is a huge part of running a fully compliant retail marijuana business.
 When evaluating your options for technology partners, remember to ask the hard questions.
 Find out exactly how your chosen point-of-sale provider helps you with all the unique regulations associated with California taxes and makes tax compliance easier.

-If you want more information or to see these features in action, schedule a demo with us today.
+If you want to see these features in action, watch a demo today.
 Or give us a call directly at (844) FLOWHUB to quickly get your questions answered by a team member.